 For starters names can always be changed, a lot of famous bands have done this in the past and if you’re releasing music under the name ‘Dave’ you might want to think about making it a bit more unique now rather than later.

 If you have released music through Spinnup and your tracks are appearing on someone else’s store page, there are a few things you can do.
-When it’s happening on Spotify, you can apply for a Verified Artist Page if you have 250 followers or more.
-For more info on that, head to Spotify Artists.
+When it’s happening on Spotify, you can apply for a Verified Artist Page by logging into your Spotify Artists account and submitting a request.

 But if that’s not possible for you, please contact our support team and tell them you have a Separation Request.
 They will then get in touch with Spotify, Apple Music, TIDAL or any of our other retail partners to request your music be separated.